Cost planning – Industrial buildings

 The industrial sector covers a range of building functions and types, including distribution centres, warehouses and small industrial units.
 The sector is characterised by a common requirement for long span structural solutions, and this article therefore also considers supermarkets, which typically share this requirement.

 Industrial is a key sector for structural steelwork.
 Standard steel portal frame construction dominates the sector, but other steel solutions, such as trusses, long span beams and fabricated sections may also be used to achieve the required long spans.
 The efficiency and cost effectiveness of the standard steel portal frame in this sector is reflected in the latest Construction Markets survey commissioned by the BCSA and Steel for Life.
-It shows that in 2016, steel frames accounted for 96.3% of all industrial shed building construction in the UK compared with 0.5% for insitu concrete, 0.6% for precast concrete and 0.1% for timber frames.
+It shows that in 2017, steel frames accounted for 97.9% of all industrial shed building construction in the UK compared with 0.2% for insitu concrete, 0.5% for precast concrete and 1.5% for load bearing masonry.

 This article focuses on the cost factors and the cost planning of steel framed industrial buildings.
 It builds on the general guidance on the cost of structural steelwork, and cost planning through design stages for structural steel framed buildings by considering the typical design and construction characteristics of industrial buildings.
 It explores the importance of programme, the key cost drivers for the industrial sector and the principal factors to consider when using standard cost ranges to ensure that realistic frame costs are achieved.